Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>make xsa: Use Vitis Tools to Link AI Engine-ML and HLS Kernels with the Platform</summary>

 ### make xsa: Use Vitis Tools to Link AI Engine-ML and HLS Kernels with the Platform
-After the AI Engine-ML kernels and graph and PL HLS kernels have been compiled, you can use the Vitis compiler to link them with the platform to generate both an XCLBIN and a new XSA file.
+After the AI Engine‑ML kernels, graph, and the PL HLS kernels compile, you can use the Vitis compiler to link them with the platform.
+This process generates an XCLBIN file and an XSA file.

 ### Platform
-The Vitis tools allow you to integrate the AI Engine-ML, HLS, and RTL kernels into an existing extensible platform.
-This is an automated step from a software developer perspective where the platform chosen is provided by the hardware designer (or you can opt to use one of the many extensible base platforms provided by AMD) and the Vitis tool builds the hardware design and integrates the AI Engine-ML and PL kernels into the design.
+You can use the Vitis tools to integrate the AI Engine-ML, HLS, and RTL kernels into an existing extensible platform.
+This is an automated step from a software developer perspective.
+The hardware designer typically provides the platform (or you can opt to use one of the many extensible base platforms provided by AMD).
+The Vitis tool builds the hardware design and integrates the AI Engine-ML and PL kernels into the design.

 To test this feature in this tutorial, use the base VEK280 platform to build the design.

-The command to run this step is as follows (default TARGET=hw_emu, default EN_TARCE=0):
+Use the following command to run this step (default TARGET=hw_emu, default EN_TARCE=0):

 ```
 make xsa
 ```